kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/jenkin/Jenkin_Integration_with_github.md

 >Note: `clean` is to remove the `target` dir, and `package` is to rebuild and generate the /target and created the jar files in it.
 > `-DskipTest` is to avoid running test files, sometimes test could fail if we change the code and did not fix the related tests.
 > Also running tests would take more itme.

+> If you see error, please make sure you copy the `.mvn` dir in the above step.

 ## Create a Jenkinsfile